andychen97/andychen97/README.md

 ![1](https://user-images.githubusercontent.com/100327736/174872894-f7220dd1-7fa3-42b4-b183-94f9a50cf01b.jpeg)
 ## 🤓 About Me
 Hey everyone!
 I'm Andy!
 I am a Full-Stack Software Engineering student in Irvine, California.
 I love learning new coding concepts and I'm excited to build more dynamic web pages!
+I am currently working on a full-stack web application that allows foodies like myself to review restaurants!
 <br> :deciduous_tree: Skilled in HTML5, CSS3, JavaScript(ES5/ES6), AJAX, and working with APIs
 <br> :deciduous_tree: recently finished working on an AJAX project that allows home chefs to search, view, and add their favorite recipes!
 <br> :seedling: Currently learning Node.js, express, and PostgreSQL.